Review Summary: We walk and carry our shadows.

-, issued in the year of 2011; three eyes prior to their third record, a sophomore album (self-entitled) made its tranquil, yet virulent attack on society.
+, issued in the year of 2011; three eyes prior to offering numero tres, a sophomore album made its tranquil and simultaneously virulent attack on mankind.

 Made available on April 15, 2008, Thine Eyes Bleed

-featured a decrepit pile of 10 tracks disregarding both quantity and the fiery pits of Gehenna.
-The album can easily be likened to a vibrating wheelchair holding a rendezvous at a holy graveyard; the former leans closer to a typical nature, whilst the cemetery seeps with mythical abilities.
-This also goes hand-in-hand with Thine Eyes Bleed themselves, who utilize a straightforward (if haunting) tone in many of the album's tracks connecting to the adequate lyrical content.
-As the listener, you will encounter songs with quite moderate lengths and some memorable sections during them; excluding the 6-minute closer "Revert to Stone," what with its cautiously drawn out outroduction.
-Perhaps one of Thine Eyes Bleed
+featured a decrepit pile of 10 tracks disregarding quantity as they welcomed the fiery pits of Gehenna with open arms.
+The album can be likened to vibrating wheelchairs holding a rendezvous at a holy graveyard; the former leans closer to a typical nature, while said cemetery seeps with mythical abilities.
+This also goes hand-in-hand with Thine Eyes Bleed themselves, who utilize a straightforward (if haunting) tone in many of the album's tracks connecting to the lyrical content that essentially concerns negative themes.
+As the listener, one will encounter songs with quite moderate lengths and uncomplicated songwriting choices.
+By far one of Thine Eyes Bleed

-At the end of the sorrowful evening transiting into an incorrigible night, Justin Wolfe and company have hit the motherload upon the launch of their self-titled offering.
-Assuming you don't always want something outlandish or groundbreaking, and are interested in hearing copious amounts of nicely-done songwriting tagging along with an album that won't sweat the small stuff, Thine Eyes Bleed
+At the end of the sorrowful evening transiting into an even more lamentable night, Justin Wolfe and company have done a swell job grazing the motherload upon the launch of their self-titled affair.
+Assuming you don't always want something outlandish or groundbreaking, and are interested in hearing copious amounts of nicely-done pacing attached to an album that gets down to the nitty-gritty, Thine Eyes Bleed

 is the right kind of album to immerse yourself in.